Ukraine Latest: Zelensky preparing plan to endure war despite mass desertions

 Ukraine stabilizes situation in Toretsk

 The Kyiv Independent reports that Ukraine has stabilized the situation in Toretsk within the Donetsk Oblast.
-However, the Russian continues concentrating its forces in the eastern portion of the town.
+However, the Russian army continues concentrating its forces in the eastern portion of the town.

 Toretsk is located about 35 kilometers north of Donetsk.
 In recent months, the town has become one of the most popular spots in Donetsk Oblast as Russian troops continue to advance in east Ukraine.

-“The situation in Toretsk is relatively stable.” now hold the demarcation lines unchanged.
+“The situation in Toretsk is relatively stable.”
+Ukrainian forces now hold the demarcation lines unchanged.
 Bobovnikova stated that the enemy was still entrenched on the eastern side of the city.
 “We will continue to defend the town until they are forced out.”

 UN: Russian invasion causes Ukraine population to plummet by 10 million